MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 5. **Select Category** of the app from the drop down.
 6. For **Audience**, provide the distribution list (email-id) for sharing this application.
 7. Click **Connect**.
 8. An Intune cloud company portal connection has now been set up.
 You should be able to see a store with the name provided on the **Stores** home page.
-Creating an Intune store connection is a one time process for a specific app in Mobile Center.
+Note that creating an Intune store connection is a one time process for a specific app in Mobile Center.

 ### Step 2: Publish your application to the Intune cloud Company Portal.